MarcoHengstenberg/learning-less/the-project/project-files.md

 ### Those Folders

 The names are speaking for themselves and as expected we will create our LESS files in the less directory and put the CSS files in the CSS directory.
 It's that simple.
+Inside the images folder are images.

 ### That Gruntfile And Package.json

-The Gruntfile, together with the package.json file, is where the magic happens.
+The Gruntfile, together with the package.json file, is where we define what Grunt will do for us.

 The package.json defines what tasks we want to use and the gruntfile tells those tasks, how to do what they are good at.
 Dead simple as well.